Gastrophryne carolinensis: Metamorphosis

 Tadpoles transform in about 23–67 days, and unlike other anurans, they filter-feed on plankton.

 The tadpoles' heads are pointed with lateral eyes, and they appear dorsolaterally flattened when viewed from above.
 Their bodies are dark in color (almost jet black), and are flecked with blue.
 Their bellies are marked with lateral whitish blotches, and the intestinal coil is not transparent through the skin.
 A lateral white stripe extends from the body to the tail, and a single spiracle is visible from the anus.
 They lack beak-like mandibles and the specialized labial tooth generally associated with most tadpoles.
 The newly transformed toads range from 7–12 mm (0.3-0.5 in) in body length.
 They are found to share the same habitat as adults, and the older stages of the tadpoles are also toxic to many predators.
 The males reach sexual maturity in a year, while the females reach sexual maturity in at 1–2 years of age.

 Feeding behavior

 Eastern narrow-mouthed toads are ant specialists, so 95% of their prey items are of various ant species.
-A study in 2013 identified 4,859 individual ants retrieved from stomachs of 146 eastern narrow-mouthed toads in Florida scrub.
+A study in 2013 identified 4,859 individual ants retrieved from stomachs of 146 eastern narrow-mouthed toads in Florida scrub and 160 of the additional 266 prey items were mites.
 These toads also feed on termites, small beetles, and other various arthropods.
 These various arthropods make up to 75% of their diet, though other prey may include small snails, spiders, mites, collembolans, and lepidopterans.
 Eastern narrow-mouth toads have a distinct skin fold on their upper neck, directly behind their eyes, that folds over to cover their eyes.
 This is hypothesized to be a protective mechanism against ant bites while feeding.
+The species primarily consumes nocturnal or crepuscular ant species, reflecting its own nocturnal activity patterns.